 - “give me an example of a challenge you faced and how you overcame it?”

 Then search and rehearse a bunch of industry specific ones relating to the role you’re applying for.
 For example “common programming interview questions”.

-This helps prevent feeling off-guard and panic’y, and helps better organize your thoughts and feel more confident on the day.
+This helps prevent feeling off-guard and panic’y for the curve balls, and helps better organize your thoughts and feel more confident on the day.